CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

-This is where _containerd_ steps in, first we request a container be created according to the [OCI specification](https://github.com/moby/moby/blob/f7ec606fc1ce5d547662af485acd78eb732eedfe/daemon/oci_linux.go#L917).
+This is where _containerd_ steps in, first we request a container be created according to the [OCI specification](https://github.com/moby/moby/blob/468eb93e5acc809248405102db32460fe7efed08/daemon/oci_linux.go#L695).
 Then, start running a process inside of the container.
 All subsequent supervision is handled by _containerd_.

 ## containerd

 [_containerd_](https://containerd.io/) has confusing terminology around it.
-It's described as a runtime, but doesn't implement the OCI runtime spec, therefore it's not a runtime in the same way that _runc_ is a runtime. _containerd_ is a daemon which oversees the life cycle of containers, using OCI compliant runtimes in order to manage them.
+It's described as a runtime, but doesn't implement the OCI runtime spec, therefore it's not a runtime in the same way that _runc_ is. _containerd_ is a daemon which oversees the life cycle of containers, using OCI compliant runtimes in order to manage them.
 As [Michael Crosby](https://www.youtube.com/watch?v=VWuHWfEB6ro) describes it, _containerd_ is a container supervisor.

 The interface is simple, all that's required to create a container is its specification and a [bundle](https://github.com/opencontainers/runtime-spec/blob/master/bundle.md) which encodes where the root file system is.